Size of the Earth compared to the Moon

 Throughout human history we have sought to understand our home planet.
 However, the learning curve has been steep, with many errors having been made along the way.
 For example, it was not until the time of the ancient Romans that the world was understood to be spherical rather than flat.
 A second example is the belief that the Sun revolved around the Earth.
 Only in the sixteenth-century, through the work of Copernicus, did we accept that, in fact, the Earth was merely a planet orbiting the Sun.

 Perhaps most importantly, it is during the last two centuries that science has allowed us to see that the Earth is both an ordinary and unique place in the Solar System.
 On one hand, many of its characterisitcs are rather unexceptional.
-Take, for example, its size, interior, and geological processes—being the fifth largest out of the eight planets, it is close to the median in terms of size; its interior structure is almost identical to the three other terrestrial planets; and the same geological processes that shape its surface can be found not only on other planets, but also on planetary moons.
-However, the Earth is special in one very important regard—in all of the solar system, the Earth is the only world known to foster life.
+Take, for example, its size, interior, and geological processes— the fifth largest out of the eight planets, it is close to the median in terms of size; its interior structure is almost identical to the three other terrestrial planets; and the same geological processes that shape its surface can be found not only on other planets, but also on planetary moons.
+However, the Earth is special in one very important regard— all of the solar system, the Earth is the only world known to foster life.

 The ability for Earth to possess life is dependent in many ways on its atmosphere.
 The composition of the atmosphere is roughly 78% nitrogen (N2), 21% oxygen (O2), 1% argon, with trace amounts of carbon dioxide (CO2) and other gases.
 Nitrogen and oxygen are essential to DNA and biological energy production, respectively, without which life could not be sustained.
 Additionally, the oxygen found in what is known as the ozone layer of the atmosphere protects the surface of the planet by absorbing harmful solar radiation.